SAP-archive/teched2020-DT269/README.md

 > Kyma is a cloud-native extensibility framework developed to overcome the challenges of digital transformation, which include heterogeneous product portfolio, monolithic deployments, and cloud-native development.
 Our goal is to provide application extensions in a cloud-native fashion and with increased agility through seamless integration with the products.</br>
  \- cxwiki.sap.com

-ITCM build-in supports for Kyma runtime, in ITCM Extension Center, user can easily register Kyma runtime, publish event Mesh or Open API to Kyma runtime.
+ITCM build-in supports for Kyma runtime, in ITCM Extension Center, users can easily register Kyma runtime, publish Event Mesh or Open API to Kyma runtime.
 Use a serverless function for a customized solution in Kyma runtime.
-In a serverless fashion, partners can focus on the integration code only.
-CI/CD part like building, deployment, autoscale,   etc., will be taken over by Kyma runtime.
+With a serverless function, partners can focus on the integration logic only.
+CI/CD part like building, deployment, autoscaling, etc., will be taken over by Kyma runtime.

-Exercises demonstrate an e2e integration case from ITCM to Kyma step by step.
+The exercises demonstrate an e2e integration case from ITCM to Kyma step by step.

 ## Requirements

-- ITCM solution provision on cloud
+- ITCM solution provisioned on cloud
-- Kyma runtime provision by SAP Cloud Platform(SCP) or Kyma cli on cloud
+- Kyma runtime provisioned by SAP Cloud Platform(SCP) or Kyma cli on cloud

 ## Exercises